shareandcharge/sharecharge-lib.js/README.rst

         The time to charge in seconds specified by the driver

+    - ``kwhToRent``

+        The number of kWh the driver has specified, should the EVSE be kWh based

 - ``StartConfirmed``

     Broadcast when a CPO has successfully confirmed a charging session